ElJeringas/Opencv-OCR-Game/README.md

 Before you run...Make sure to use the versions of libraries and python described in this page.

-(This code was developed early 2018 and finished in June2019 as degree project)
+(This code was developed early 2018 and finished in June2019 as degree project.
+Was tested in RaspberryPi3, Windows10, Ubuntu14.)

 Any Question please Mailme: santiagojss32@gmail.com